namangoyal16/PlatePerfector-Precision-plate-segmentation-project/README.md

 Images and annotations taken from - https://dataturks.com/projects/devika.mishra/Indian_Number_plates

 Annotations include bounding boxes for each image and have the same name as the image name.
-You can find the example to train a model in python, by updating the api-key and model id in corresponding file.
+I have added the example to train a model in python, by updating the api-key and model id in corresponding file.
 There is also a pre-processed json annotations folder that are ready payload for nanonets api.

 ** **